Mintbase/Grants-Program/applications/Interstellar-Network.md

 The need for a wallet to be simpler to set-up and use, as well as the need for higher security to address the growing malware/banking trojan threats.

-> Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+> Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?

 Math Wallet and Gluon are close to our solution.